tanishabisht/Tool-SrmElabPrintReport/readme.md

 # SRM Elab DAA : Print Report
-A python script to download reports for the DAA Lab
+A python script to download reports for the DAA Lab NOTE : All your reports will be downloaded in the DownLoads folder

 ## Dependancies
 1. Selenium : Can be installed using the command "pip install Selenium"